 Orthodox vs Reform Judaism

-The great religion of Judaism has had a tumultuous graph with many traditions emerging out of the same religion that tried to explain various Jewish traditions in a different manner and perspective.
-Reform and Orthodox are thus two of the very prominent branches of the same religion trying to explain the Jewish identity in different ways.
+The religion of Judaism has had a tumultuous graph with many traditions emerging out of the same religion that had attempted to explain various Jewish traditions in a different manner and perspective.
+Reform and Orthodox are thus two of the very prominent branches of the same religion that attempt to explain the Jewish identity in different ways.
 While Orthodox Judaism is considered to be traditional and strict, Reform Judaism, which began as late as 19th century tried to reshape Judaism into a modern religion.
-There are many differences in orthodox and reform movements that will be described in this article.
+This difference between orthodox and reform judaism is explained in this article.

-• Orthodox Jew strictly believes in Torahs, Bible, and in the concepts of Messiah, a savior that is yet to come.
+• Orthodox Jews strictly believes in Torahs, Bible and in the concepts of Messiah, a savior that is yet to come.

-• Reform Judaism, though reveres the writing of sages down the ages, does not believe in divinity of Torahs and other texts and does not believe them to be infallible.
+• Reform Judaism, though reveres the writing of sages throughout the ages, does not believe in the divinity of Torahs and other texts and does not believe them to be infallible.

-• Men and women are segregated in Reform Judaism when it come to worship, while they are not segregated in Orthodox Judaism
+• Men and women are not segregated in Reform Judaism when it comes to worship, while they are segregated in Orthodox Judaism

 • Orthodox Judaism does not allow women to become Rabbis, whereas Reform Judaism allows equal participation of women in religion.